-If like us, you’re looking to improve the user experience of your website, follow along as we introduce one of our preferred search solutions and cover a couple of technical tips and tricks to ensure everything plays together nicely.
+If like us, you’re looking to improve the user experience of your website, follow along as we discuss how you can improve your WordPress search experience with Algolia.
+Additionally, we will cover a couple of technical tips and tricks to ensure everything plays together nicely.

 A problem searching for a solution

-The process taken to locate relevant information is known as the search algorithm.
+The process to locate relevant information is otherwise known as the search algorithm.

 The out-of-the-box algorithm used by WordPress is fairly simplistic.
-Relevance is determined by looking for a full sentence match and then for results containing each word individually.
-The algorithm only looks across two fields, the title and content.
+They calculate relevancy by looking for a full sentence match and then for results containing each word individually.
+The algorithm only looks across two fields; the title and content.

 We’ve worked with a number of search solutions over the years, from WordPress plugins to Solr and Elasticsearch.
 We’ve recently been integrating with hosted solutions, one such solution being Algolia.